Elizabeth

 Rain!

-A grumpy man and enthusiastic boy wake up to rain with very different attitudes.
+A grumpy man and an enthusiastic boy wake up to rain with very different attitudes.
 They cross paths at a cafe, where an act of kindness from the boy helps brighten the man’s day.
 Promotes optimism, kindness, perspectives, and a positive attitude.

 Up in the Garden and Down in the Dirt